-Born in Calcutta in 1937, Shri Mukund Lath is a leading thinker in cultural history whose explorations of ancient music, dance, and theatre have enriched our understanding of India’s performing past.
-Shri Lath took his Master’s degree in Sanskrit from Jadavpur University, Calcutta, in 1965 and was awarded a Ph.D. for his study of Dattilam by the University of Delhi in 1976.
-At the same time, he studied music under Pandit Maniram, Ramesh Chakravarti, and, more intensively, under Pandit Jasraj.
-Between 1966 and 1968, he worked as a researcher in the Indian Section of the International Institute of Comparative Music Studies and Documentation, West Berlin, under the direction of Alain Danielou.
+Sangeet Natak Akademi Award 2007 Overall Contribution/Scholarships in Performing Arts Born in Calcutta in 1937, Shri Mukund Lath took his Master’s degree in Sanskrit from Jadavpur University in the city and was awarded a PhD for his study of Dattilam by Delhi University in 1976.
+He simultaneously studied music under Pandit Maniram, Pandit Ramesh Chakravarti, and, more intensively, under Pandit Jasraj, and between 1966 and 1968 worked as a researcher in the Indian Section of the International Institute of Comparative Music Studies and Documentation, West Berlin, under the direction of Alain Danielou.
 He joined the Department of History and Indian Culture in the University of Rajasthan, Jaipur, in 1973, and has taught there for the greater part of his teaching career.
-Over this period, Shri Mukund Lath has researched deeply into aspects of music and musical culture, producing a varied body of work that includes translations and commentaries on classics, essays in musical thought, and explorations of past usage extending into present-day practice — not in music alone but in the wider realm of natya.
-Through his teaching at university, public lectures, presentations and interventions in learned assemblies, and not least his literary work, he has made a seminal contribution in the field.
-His publications on the performing arts include A Study of Dattilam: A Treatise on the Sacred Music of Ancient India (1978), Sangita evam Chintan (1992), and Transformation as Creation (1998), a collection of essays on Indian music, dance, theatre, and cinema.
-Sangeet aur Sanskriti: Sangeet, Nritta, Natya par Vimarsh-Lekh Sangraha is due to be published by Sangeet Natak Akademi.
-Increasingly, his thoughts have turned to philosophical questions, resulting in works such as Dharma-sankat and Karma-Chetana ke Ayam.
-Shri Lath has taught and lectured at several universities besides Rajasthan — at Oxford, Leuven in Belgium, Bamberg in Germany, and the Hebrew University in Jerusalem.
-Since 1995, he has been working to capture the history of thinking about the arts in India as a participant in the Project for the History of Indian Science, Philosophy and Culture.
-Shri Mukund Lath is elected Fellow of Sangeet Natak Akademi for his contribution to scholarship in Indian music and the performing arts.
+In this period, Shri Mukund Lath has continuously researched into aspects of music and musical culture in India’s past, producing a varied body of work that includes translations and commentaries on classics, inquiries into musical thought, and explorations of past usage in the performing arts extending into present-day practice — not in music alone but in the wider realm of natya.
+Together with this, he has made original contributions to current discourse on the performing arts centred on music, but reaching out further into dance, theatre, and cinema.
+Through his teaching at university, public lectures, presentations and interventions in learned assemblies, and his literary work, he has made a distinct contribution to our understanding of India’s performing arts as they have evolved over centuries.
+His publications on the performing arts include A Study of Dattilam: A Treatise on the Sacred Music of Ancient India (1978), Sangita evam Chintan (1992), and Transformation as Creation, a collection of essays on the history, aesthetics, and theory of Indian music, dance, theatre, and film.
+He has besides published papers in reputed journals in India and abroad.
+Shri Lath has taught and lectured at several universities besides Rajasthan — at Oxford, Leuven in Belgium, Bamberg in Germany, and the Hebrew University in Jerusalem — and has delivered the prestigious Allauddin Khan Lecture at Bhopal and the Vatsala Nidhi Lecture in Delhi.
+Since 1995, he has been working to recapture the history of thinking about the arts in India as a participant in the Project for the History of Indian Science, Philosophy and Culture supported by the Indian Council of Philosophical Research.
+Shri Mukund Lath receives the Sangeet Natak Akademi Award for his contribution to our understanding of the performing arts of India.